 If your child is too upset or unable to follow these directions, store the tooth in a cup of milk, saliva, or salty water.
 Do not store your child’s tooth in fresh water.

 Step 4: Contact an Emergency Dentist

 Now that your child is alright, and the tooth is safe, it’s time to get to an emergency dentist as soon as possible.
 Contact your family dentist before you leave for their office to let them know you’re on your way.
 It’s important to contact a family dentist that offers emergency services, as they’ll be better able to accomodate someone with an urgent need.

 Get to the dentist’s office within a half an hour, if possible.
 The faster you can reach an emergency dentist, the better off you’ll be.

 Children lose their teeth all the time, why should one that is knocked out be replaced?

 This is a common question that parents ask when they bring their child in with this kind of injury.
-When a loose tooth falls out, the new tooth is fast to grow in its place If a tooth is lost by accident the new adult tooth may not be ready to come into the mouth and this extended period without a tooth can cause crowding or spacing issues for your child in the future.
+When a loose tooth falls out, the new tooth is fast to grow in its place & if a tooth is lost by accident, the new adult tooth may not be ready to come into the mouth.
+This extended period without a tooth can cause crowding or spacing issues for your child in the future.